Implement Salesforce multi-touch attribution and see which marketing sources generate the highest value opportunities and deals.

 When Sara converts after her demo, the salesperson will update Salesforce with her closed revenue.
 At this point, Ruler fires again, scraping that revenue data and firing it to all the relevant apps.

-In this example, Google Analytics, Google Ads and Facebook Business Manager.
-There, marketers will be able to see the revenue accurately attributed to the channels, campaigns and even keywords that influenced the sale.
+Here you’ll be able to see the revenue accurately attributed to the channels, campaigns and even keywords that influenced the sale in tools like Google Ads, Analytics and Chartmogul.

 Get started with multi-touch attribution in your Salesforce CRM by booking a demo of Ruler Analytics.